chanshiyucx/blog/polyglot/reading/english/002-Resume.md

 **Answer:**

 - Good morning!
 Thank you very much.
 My name is Xin Chen, and I am a Frontend Developer with over 8 years of experience, particularly skilled in building web applications with React, Vue.js, and TypeScript.
 I have a proven track record in optimizing complex systems, UI implementation, and teamwork.
-I noticed your company's leading position in [mention company's product or tech area, e.g., AI solutions/cloud services/a specific industry] and truly appreciate your philosophy regarding [mention company culture, innovation, or projects].
+I noticed your company's leading position in AI solutions and truly appreciate your philosophy regarding innovation.
 I am looking for new challenges in Germany and believe my skills and experience can bring significant value to your company.

 ## Work Experience